 The circulatory system of a slug is open, meaning the blood is not entirely enclosed within blood vessels but flows through sinuses and cavities within the body.
 The heart consists of one or more muscular chambers called atriums and a single ventricle that help pump the hemolymph (a combination of blood and interstitial fluid) throughout the organism.

-Slugs have a respiratory system that uses a single, lung-like organ called the pneumostome, connected to the outside via a small opening on the side of the mantle.
+Slugs have a respiratory system that uses a single, lung-like organ called the pneumostome, connected to the outside via a small opening on the side of the mantle (the slug nose).
 Oxygen is exchanged through a network of air-filled tubes (trachea) that stem from the pneumostome, bringing fresh air into contact with tiny blood vessels where gas exchange takes place.

 The nervous system of a slug includes a series of interconnected ganglia that control the various functions of the body, such as movement, feeding, and reproduction.
 The reproductive system is hermaphroditic, meaning that each slug possesses both male and female reproductive organs.
 Despite this, slugs usually mate with another individual, exchanging sperm to fertilize each other’s eggs.
 The fertilized eggs are then laid in damp soil or leaf litter, where they will eventually hatch into tiny, baby slugs.